will62794/will62794.github.io/_posts/2026-03-07-canonical-dist-protocols.markdown

 where the previously required `RecordGrantedVote` and `LeaderLearnsOfAppliedEntry` actions have been subsumed into the `BecomeLeader` and `AdvanceCommitIndex` actions respectively, as well as their associated state variables `votesGranted` and `matchIndex`.

 Simplifying the action structure by utilizing history queries can also have a non-trivial impact on model checking performance, as we are able to cut out a number of intermediate steps from the protocol.
-Cutting out interleavings like this can have a nice impact on state space exploration efficiency.
-For example, in one experiment, even for a relatively tiny model (3 servers, `MaxTerm = 2`, `MaxLogLen=1`), running the original spec with `RecordGrantedVote` and
+For example, in one experiment, even for a relatively small model (3 servers, `MaxTerm = 2`, `MaxLogLen=1`), running the original spec with `RecordGrantedVote` and
 `LeaderLearnsOfAppliedEntry` actions enabled generates 2,060,946 distinct states.
-With these actions disabled and the history query based spec in place, only 27,062 distinct states were generated, a potential 75x reduction.
+With these actions disabled and using the history query based spec, only 27,062 distinct states were generated, a potential 75x reduction.

 ### Query Incrementalization

 Specifying a protocol in terms of history queries is conceptually satisfying and a nice way to abstract away more of the lower level protocol details.
 It moves the protocol further away from a practical implementation, though, since it's not realistic for a node to have the ability to continuously read and query over the entire history of all states of other nodes.
 We can bridge this over to practical implementations, though, by viewing this as an [incremental view maintenance](https://materialize.com/blog/ivm-database-replica/) problem.

-That is, in a real system, we essentially want to maintain the correct output of this precondition query based on the current state of the network.
-We can view this as an online maintenance problem i.e. instead of computing the query output over a giant batch of all historical messages, we update the output of the query incrementally as each new message arrives.
+That is, in a real system, we essentially want to maintain the correct output of these precondition queries based on the current state of the network.
+We can view this as an online maintenance problem i.e. instead of computing the query output over a giant batch of historical messages, we update the output of the query incrementally as each new message arrives.
 This is a formal way to map between the abstract, query-oriented protocol specification and a more practical, operational algorithmic implementation.
 It also, in theory, is sufficiently general i.e. as long as know that the queries we write down can be computed incrementally, any protocol we specify in this manner could in theory always be automatically "incrementalized" into a practical, operational version.

 A lot of previous work has explored the [foundations](https://ecommons.cornell.edu/server/api/core/bitstreams/ef203133-30b8-45e8-a504-53b3b5443632/content) of evaluating these types of (first order logic) queries incrementally, particularly in the [context of Datalog](https://corescholar.libraries.wright.edu/knoesis/352/).
+I'm not as clear, though, what work has been done on automatically "incrementalizing" these types of queries into practical, operational versions for realistic protocols like Raft.
+[Hydroflow](https://speakerdeck.com/jhellerstein/hydroflow-a-compiler-target-for-fast-correct-distributed-programs) might be the closest project tackling similar ideas.